 Information has only been excluded from publication where:

-- the information is exempt from publication under the Data Protection Act
+- the information is exempt from publication under the General Data Protection Regulation 2016

 - the information relates to the protection of vulnerable adults or children

 - the information is confidential or would attract an exemption under the Freedom of Information Act e.g. where disclosure could be prejudicial to the commercial interests of any person including the authority

 The spending data has been prepared in accordance with the LGA Local Transparency Guide (PDF File, 263kb) - A Practitioners Guide to Publishing Local Spending Data

 Any requests for further details about these items will be dealt with under freedom of information provisions.
 All queries relating to this data should be emailed to: email@example.com

 A CSV file is a specially formatted text file which stores basic spreadsheet or database-style information in a very simple format.
 CSV files can be opened in programs such as Microsoft Excel, OpenOffice.org Calc or even a simple word processor like Windows Wordpad.

 Data has been extracted from the council’s purchase ledger system, eFinancials and supplemented by direct bank payments and purchase card records.

 All invoice payments over £500.00 are disclosed excluding VAT.
 However, if the exclusion of VAT brings the total payment from above the £500.00 threshold to below the £500.00 threshold the payment is disclosed.
 Thus some payments of under £500.00 have also been included in the data.
 Credit notes over £500.00 have also been included and are shown as negative figure.

 Each member of the council’s cabinet has responsibility for a portfolio which comprises a group of services.
 All items of expenditure are allocated to either a portfolio, spend on capital projects, capital expenditure being expenditure on the acquisition or creation of a fixed asset or expenditure which adds to, and not merely maintains, the value of an existing asset.